 The causes of anemia are numerous, but most can be grouped within three major mechanisms that produce anemia:

-Anemia may also result when the body does not produce enough red blood cells.
+Anemia may also result when the body does not produce enough red blood cells (see also Formation of Blood Cells Formation of Blood Cells Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
+Two types of white blood cells, T and B cells (lymphocytes)... read more ).
 Many nutrients are needed for red blood cell production.
-The most critical are iron, vitamin B12, and folate (folic acid), but the body also needs trace amounts of vitamin C, riboflavin, and copper, as well as a proper balance of hormones, especially erythropoietin (a hormone that stimulates red blood cell production).
+The most critical are iron, vitamin B12, and folate (folic acid), but the body also needs trace amounts of copper, as well as a proper balance of hormones, especially erythropoietin (a hormone that stimulates red blood cell production).
 Without these nutrients and hormones, production of red blood cells is slow and inadequate, or the red blood cells may be deformed and unable to carry oxygen adequately.

 Sometimes anemia is detected before people notice symptoms when routine blood tests are done.

-Low levels of hemoglobin and a low hematocrit (the percentage of red blood cells in the total blood volume) found in a blood sample confirm the anemia.
+Low levels of hemoglobin or a low hematocrit (the percentage of red blood cells in the total blood volume) found in a blood sample confirm the anemia.
 Other tests, such as examining a blood sample under a microscope and, less often, examining a sample taken from the bone marrow, help determine the cause of the anemia.